 Incorrect Prime Factorization

 Errors in prime factorization can also lead to incorrect GCF calculations.
-It's crucial to ensure that each number is correctly expressed as a product of its prime factors.
+It's crucial to confirm that each number is correctly expressed as a product of its prime factors.

 Example: